 In 1996, Alfredo and Katrina began selling their wines at the cellar door – a converted tobacco drying kiln on the property.
 To attract more customers to their winery, the Pizzini’s invested in 3 different hospitality businesses in 1995.
 The first was a little restaurant in Oxley; the second was the Mountain View Hotel in Whitfield.
 Daughter Natalie and Alfredo’s nephew, Adam Pizzini, took the reigns and turned Mountain View into the award-winning country hotel it is today.
 And lastly, they renovated a cottage on their vineyard and turned it into self-contained accommodation.

 These businesses helped shape Pizzini Wines in the King Valley into the winery it is today, with the family still running the Mountain View Hotel in Whitfield.
 Cooking classes available at the cellar door, lovely and attentive staff, excellent wines and great food are what you’ll get to experience when visiting this winery.

 In 1980, Gino – founder of La Cantina, worked with his son Peter on their farm in the King Valley.
 The estate was formerly a tobacco farm, but Peter and Gino also had an interest in growing grapes – it was in this year they planted numerous vines and sold their grapes to Brown Brothers of Milawa.
 Gino kept some grapes for himself to make wine for family and friends.
 These wines were made the traditional way, with no filtration and no added preservatives, just the way nonna likes it.

 Over the next few years, the amount of tobacco grown on the farm lessened, and the grapevines slowly took over.
-In 1992, Gino’s daughter insisted that her dad’s wine was served at her wedding.
+In 1992, Gino’s daughter insisted that her dad’s wine were served at her wedding.
 Here, everyone got to experience high-quality wine and started asking where they could purchase Gino’s wine.